My Favorite Santa Fe Breakfast Spots in Spring and Summer

 These are NOT in any order.

 Guadalupe Café is on Old Santa Fe Trail, near downtown, by the Dragon Bar, Rio Chama, and just down the street from one of the 153 houses in American that claims to be the oldest house in America.
-You sit outside, on the patio, VERY nice atmosphere, and my German wife, who could live on bread alone forever, LOVES their bread and jam, plus all the regular breakfast specials have been great.
+You sit outside on the patio, VERY nice atmosphere.
+My German wife, who could live on bread alone forever, LOVES their bread and jam, plus all the regular breakfast specials have been great.
 You usually have to wait a little bit.
 Do NOT sit inside if you can help it.
 Wait for the outside seats.
 It’s worth it…

 There is a lot of good food in New Mexico, though admittedly it is weighted (in more ways than one) toward New Mexican, which, believe it or not, you can use a break from after 8 years here.
 But we have other good places to eat, and I will write about them in future posts….